 Comfortable and trendy.
 Liking it already!

-The 500 sq foot patio was great to enjoy a few, well many, dinks and just kick back in Rome.
+The 500 sq foot patio was great to enjoy a few, well many, drinks and just kick back in Rome.

 Oh no!
 It the airport and out non-stop Air France flight back to Vancouver.